Linear Credit Risk Models: Extensions

-\begin{remark} The dimension of $H_n(y,x)$ is $\binom{n+d+m}{n}$ and may be large depending on the values of $m+d$ and $n$.
+\begin{remark} The dimension of $H_d(y,x)$ is $\binom{d+n+m}{d}$ and may be large depending on the values of $m+n$ and $d$.
 However, given that the pairs $(Y_t^i,X_t^i)$ in~\eqref{eq:YXiid} are independent, the conditional expectation of a monomial in $(Y_{u},X_{u})$ rewrites

-for some $\alpha_i\in\N$ and $\beta_i\in\N^{m_j}$ for all $i=1,\dots,d$.
-Hence, to compute bonds and CDSs prices we only need to consider $d$ independent polynomial bases of total dimension equal to $\sum_{i=1}^d \binom{n+1+m_i}{n}$. \end{remark}
+for some $\alpha_i\in\N$ and $\beta_i\in\N^{m_j}$ for all $i=1,\dots,n$.
+Hence, to compute bonds and CDSs prices we only need to consider $n$ independent polynomial bases of total dimension equal to $\sum_{i=1}^n \binom{d+1+m_i}{d}$. \end{remark}

-\subsection{Stochastic Interest Rates}
+\subsection{Stochastic interest rates}

 We include stochastic interest rates possibly correlated with credit spreads.
-We denote the discount process $D_t = \exp(-\int_0^t r_s ds)$ where $r_s$ is the short rate value at time $s$.
-Assuming that the short rate is nonnegative, the discount process has the same properties as the survival process and may thus be modeled in a similar way, possibly with the same factors $Y_t$.
-More precisely, we assume that $D_t=a_r^\top Y_t$ for some vector $a_r\in\R^n$.
-We follow Section~\ref{sec:multiname} and let $H_2(y,x)$ be a polynomial basis of ${\rm Pol}_2(E)$ which defines a new linear credit risk model $(\Ycal_t,\Xcal_t)=(H_2(Y_t),H_2^*(Y_t,X_t))$ whose linear drift is given by a matrix $\Acal$ as in~\eqref{eq:Amat}.
+We denote the discount process $D_t = \exp(-\int_0^t r_s ds)$, for $t\ge0$, where $r_s$ is the short rate value at time $s$.
+We specify that $D=a_r^\top Y$ for some vector $a_r\in\R^n$.
+This is similar to the specification of the survival process of a firm, but we do not require that $D$ is non-increasing.
+That is, we allow for negative interest rates.
+We follow Section~\ref{sec:multiname} and let $H_2(y,x)$ be a polynomial basis of ${\rm Pol}_2(E)$ which defines a new linear credit risk model $(\Ycal,\Xcal)=(H_2(Y),H_2^*(Y,X))$ whose linear drift is given by a matrix $\Acal$ as in~\eqref{eq:Amat}.